adambard/learnxinyminutes-docs/julia.html.markdown

 end

 # The default constructor's arguments are the properties
-# of the type, in the order they are listed in the definition
+# of the type, in the order they are listed in the definition.
 tigger = Tiger(3.5, "orange")  # => Tiger(3.5,"orange")

 # The type doubles as the constructor function for values of that type